tomekzakrzewski/JuniorJavaJobOffers/README.md

 Subscribe to the newsletter, confirm your account, and always be up to date with job offers.

-- Modular monolith hexahonal architecture
+- Modular monolith hexagonal architecture
 - Scheduled fetching offers from external api
 - Scheduled sending email with job offers
 - Controllers tested via mockMvc